ENDOSCOPY TECHNICIAN

 Hybrid / Distance Education Program

-The Endoscopy Technician certificate program provides students with the knowledge and skills required to work as an entry-level endoscopy technician (also known as a GI technician or a GI endoscopy technician).
-Endoscopy technicians primarily assist physicians and nurses with various endoscopic procedures.
+The Endoscopy Technician (ENDO) program provides students with the knowledge and skills required to work as an entry-level endoscopy technician (also known as a GI technician or a GI endoscopy technician).
+Endoscopy technicians assist physicians and nurses with endoscopy procedures and other minimally invasive procedures.
 They are also responsible for maintaining and cleaning medical instrumentation and equipment, including endoscopes and accessories.
+The ENDO program is taught using a hybrid/blended learning environment.

 Students enrolled in this program will learn how to assist in a variety of endoscopic procedures.
 The training will also cover sterilization techniques, including the proper method for decontaminating and sterilizing medical instrumentation and equipment.
 Students will gain a solid understanding of microbiology and infection control.
-Other topics covered in this program include the fundamentals of sterile processing, endoscopy environment, and system maintenance.
-The training includes a combination of didactic and lab hours, as well as a 300-hour clinical internship.
+The training includes a combination of lecture and lab hours, as well as a 300-hour clinical internship.

-AIMS Education has dedicated sterile processing and surgical labs that provide the perfect environment to train students and allow them to practice their psychomotor skills.
+AIMS Education has a dedicated surgical lab that provides the perfect environment to train students and allow them to practice their psychomotor skills.
 The practical experience gained during the clinical internship will help reinforce those skills.
-At the conclusion of the internship, AIMS graduates can take the Certified Endoscope Reprocessor (CER) exam offered by HSPA.
+Graduates of this program will demonstrate behaviors consistent with professional standards and will meet employer expectations for an entry-level position.

 Hybrid Learning

 The Endoscopy Technician program is taught using a hybrid learning environment.
 All hybrid courses will utilize online and in-person instruction.
 Lectures may be offered on campus or remotely via a Learning Management System (LMS).
-Laboratory classes and practical training will be held on campus or at a clinical site.
+Most laboratory classes and practical training will be held on campus or at a clinical site.

 Online classes will be taught synchronously.
 Synchronous instruction is real-time instruction that requires students to attend classes at scheduled times.